 The decision to go Lean has to be a collective commitment to pursue an incremental change.
 It has to be discussed and mutually agreed in to order to obtain the best results.
 The next step is to set regular feedback loops – daily stand-up meetings, weekly KPI meetings, and monthly strategy meetings.
-They need to be short with clear agenda and followed by specific action items.
+They need to be short with a clear agenda and followed by specific action items.
 With Lean, the change happens mostly as people’s mindsets are adjusted.

 The easiest way to apply the Lean principles to your process is the Kanban method.
 Kanban pursues small incremental changes and is easy to overlay.
 It adds practical steps to follow and the tools to use.
 Visualizing all the work on a Kanban board allows you to see where the bottlenecks of your process are and follow how every task is progressing from Requested toward Done.
 You have the original physical whiteboard with cards and now, there are the online Kanban boards, which make it very easy to begin kanbanizing your workflow.

 Kanbanize is one of the best Kanban software solutions that fully apply Kanban to your marketing initiatives.
 It expands every Kanban principle to make the most of it in terms of visualization, WIP limits application, task prioritization, roles distribution and flow analysis.
 The Portfolio lane gives you the opportunity to easily track large campaigns in time and follow each task’s progression.
 This could save a lot of time for management that is usually not involved in a certain project on a daily basis.